jeffpar/lonedissent/_posts/2019-02-12-its-lonely-at-the-top.md

-I was working as a consultant on the [Oyez](https://www.oyez.org) website at the time, where efforts were still underway to produce digital copies of all Supreme Court oral arguments recorded on reel-to-reel tapes dating back to 1955, and I decided to see if all of Mr. Wallace's arguments were in the collection.
-All 157 of them.
+I was working as a consultant on the [Oyez](https://www.oyez.org) website at the time, where efforts were still underway to produce digital copies of all Supreme Court oral arguments recorded on reel-to-reel tapes dating back to 1955, and I decided to see if all of Mr. Wallace's arguments were in the collection -- all 157 of them.

 The biggest problem was the lack of complete (and accurate) information in the Oyez database -- a problem that persists to this day.
 For example, if you search [Oyez](https://www.oyez.org) for "Lawrence Wallace", you will not find all 157 cases.
 This is largely a problem